Symbols of leadership

 Leadership cadres use symbols to reinforce their position power and provide a level of differentiation.
 Clothing frequently articulates rank or privilege, but accessories and external entities of varying functionality may also serve to mark out leaders - from finger rings to personal aircraft.

 Presidential symbols

 Presidential symbols include many various insignia or other devices to denote a president's position.
 Some symbols follow accepted constitutional or diplomatic standards: flags, sashes, entrance Marches or a medallion or necklace.
 The use of the symbols mostly occurs for domestic purposes.

 Examples of such symbols include the American presidential march "Hail to the Chief", and the presidential sashes worn by the presidents of Latin America nations.
 More practical, semi-symbolic features also abound: bodyguards may lurk semi-overtly; a head of state may use a special aircraft (see for example Air Force One).

-European presidents sometimes dress archaically for formal occasions.
-Such special clothing sets them apart - and may well militate against women aspiring to such high office when tradition expects them to wear (say) knee-breeches.

 Royal/Imperial symbols

 Ruling dynasties often exploit pomp and ceremony with the use of regalia: crowns, robes, orb and sceptres, some of which are reflections of formerly practical objects.
 The use of language mechanisms also support this differentiation with subjects talking of "the crown" and/or of "the throne" rather than referring directly to personal names and items.

 Monarchies provide the most explicit demonstration of tools to strengthen the elevation of leaders.
 Thrones sit high on daises leading to subjects lifting their gaze (if they have permission) to contemplate the ruler.
 Architecture in general can set leaders apart: note the symbolism inherent in the very name of the Chinese imperial Forbidden City.

 The culture and legends about the ruling family may build on myths of divine-right and describe the ruler or the Son of Heaven.

 Court ceremonial highlights symbolic distance between a royal/imperial leader and follower, in a hierarchical system which cultivates a social system and power network at whose centre is the monarch.
 Bowing and curtseying remain as examples of the self-abasement of hand-sucking, bowing and scraping, prostration, kowtowing and proskynesis formerly demanded.

 Sometimes colour plays a special role in advertising monarchical status: thus the once very rare pink/maroon dye color became a symbol reserved for imperial clothing - see purple.

 Archaic touches often symbolically recall a glorious historical past: thus horse-drawn carriages replace everyday motor-vehicles for royal state occasions, and courtiers and flunkeys in elaborate dress grant a sense of ancient distance.
 And monarchs emphasize the remaining traces of their divine right to rule when undergoing anointing at the hands of the Church during coronation ceremonies.